Culpable/propva-root/documents/logo-customization-index.md

 **Component usage on homepage**:
 - Used in the `BentoSection` component
-- Displays a central Mine Seek logo with satellite logos around it
+- Displays a central PropVA logo with satellite logos around it
 - Each satellite logo has animated hover effects

 **Current logos**: